hydephp/develop/quickstart.md

 composer create-project hyde/hyde --stability=dev
 ```

+### Requirements
+> These requirements are for your local development environment.

+Hyde is based on [Laravel 9](https://laravel.com/docs/9.x/releases)
+which requires a minimum PHP version of 8.0.
+You should also have [Composer](https://getcomposer.org/) installed.

+To use some features like [compiling your own assets](managing-assets.html)
+you also need NodeJS and NPM.

 ## Using the Hyde CLI
 The main way to interact with Hyde is through HydeCLI.